keleshev/keleshev.com/pretty-printing-in-ocaml-a-format-primer.md

 Break hints (or line-break–hints) allow us to tell the formatter: you may or may not break the line here.
 They are written as `"@;"` and—importantly—take two integer parameters like this: `"@;<1 2>"`.

-1. The first one is called "fits" and specifies how many spaces (zero or more) should be printed in case the expression fits on a single line.
+1. The first one is called "fits"—it specifies how many spaces (zero or more) should be printed if the expression fits on a single line.

-2. The second one is called "breaks" and specifies how many spaces of indentation should be used after the line break, in case the expression does not fit on a single line.
+2. The second one is called "breaks"—it specifies how many spaces of indentation should be used after the line break if the expression does not fit on a single line.

 ## Boxes

 Boxes is another abstraction that goes hand-in-hand with break hints.

 A box is "opened" with `"@["` and is "closed" with `"@]"`.
-Opening the box takes a parameter that specifies the type of the box: `"@[<hv>"`.
+Opening a box takes a parameter that specifies the type of the box: `"@[<hv>"`.
 We'll go through the various options further down.

 Boxes and break hints work together as follows.